-Guidelines for the holding of shares
+· Guidelines for the holding of shares

 From the perspective of strengthening the sharing of value with shareholders, the Company has recommended shareholdings as follows for Executive Directors.
-At the end of the fiscal year under review, the President and Representative Director holds shares equivalent of 220% of his fixed remuneration.
+At the end of the fiscal 2023, the President and Representative Director holds shares equivalent of 270% of his fixed remuneration.